spacelift-io/user-documentation/docs/vendors/kubernetes/README.md

 ## What is `kubectl`?

-The Kubernetes command-line tool, [`kubectl`](https://kubernetes.io/docs/reference/kubectl/kubectl/), allows you to run commands against Kubernetes clusters.
+The Kubernetes command-line tool, [`kubectl`](https://kubernetes.io/docs/reference/kubectl/kubectl/){: rel="nofollow"}, allows you to run commands against Kubernetes clusters.
 You can use `kubectl` to deploy applications, inspect and manage cluster resources, and view logs.
-For more information including a complete list of `kubectl` operations, see the [`kubectl` reference documentation](https://kubernetes.io/docs/reference/kubectl/).
+For more information including a complete list of `kubectl` operations, see the [`kubectl` reference documentation](https://kubernetes.io/docs/reference/kubectl/){: rel="nofollow"}.

 ## Why use Spacelift with Kubernetes?